conan-io/docs/howtos/cross_building.rst

     ...

     > Hello World!
-    *** Running example, will fail by default, implement yours! ***
-    ERROR: Error 65280 while executing ./example

-The test_package command fails because it's only a template and it's asking us to override the default example.
 So it's all ok, we've built a Hello World conan package for our own architecture.

 From Linux to Windows